syncfusion-content/blazor-docs/blazor/predefined-dialogs/getting-started.md

 * For the **.NET 5 and .NET 3.X** app, open the **~/Startup.cs** file and import the Syncfusion Blazor Service and Sycnfusion Blazor Dialog Service.

-The **DialogService** must be registered as scoped service using the **SfDialogService** method for getting the Predefined dialogs instance at any page.
+The **DialogService** must be registered as scoped service using the **SfDialogService** method for getting the predefined dialogs instance at any page.

 {% tabs %}
 {% highlight c# tabtitle=".NET 6 (~/Program.cs)" hl_lines="1 2 7 8" %}

-@using Syncfusion.Blazor
+using Syncfusion.Blazor
-@using Syncfusion.Blazor.Popups
+using Syncfusion.Blazor.Popups

 // Add services to the container. builder.Services.AddRazorPages();